growthbook/growthbook/CONTRIBUTING.md

 2. Paste the connection string you configured in your `.env.local` here
 3. Press **Connect**

-At this point you should be connected to the database and see your databases.
+At this point you should be connected to MongoDB and see your databases.
 Click into the desired database, e.g. growthbook, to view your collections.

 #### Mongo Shell